mlswg/mls-protocol/draft-ietf-mls-protocol.md

 indirectly includes information about the structure of the tree at the time the leaf node was last updated.

-Consider a ratchet tree with a non-blank parent node P and children V and S.
+Consider a ratchet tree with a non-blank parent node P and children D and S (for "parent", "direct path", and "sibling"):

 ~~~ ascii-art
         ...